jimurrito/thunderhead/readme.md

 ## Version History

+### Version 2.0.5.1 - *'VPN Check - fix'*
++ Fixed bug in vpn_chk.bash, that caused the IP pulled from the containers to always be the FAIL placeholder.

 ### Version 2.0.5 - *'The Rusty-Shackleford update'*
 + [+] Added vpn_chk.bash.
 This will check the complaince of containers that should be on VPN.